-Despite this increased awareness of wellbeing and its impact on productivity, many companies are yet to implement any kind of strategic changes.
+Despite this increased awareness of well-being and its impact on productivity, many companies have yet to implement any kind of strategic changes.
 The understanding and application of a holistic health and wellbeing approach have been well documented as increasing output as well as reducing staff turnover in the long run.

 Wellbeing During Coronavirus

 When the world got flipped on its head in 2020 many fragments of everyday life changed dramatically.
 Working environments have gone from being busy hubs of activity to being reliant on video conferencing software and a stable internet connection.

 The stresses of this period have brought employee wellbeing even further to the forefront and have placed the focus for many of us on wellbeing at home.
 Work-related stress over job security and income worries have become a major problem alongside health-related ones.